 Many colleges nationwide are addressing college drug abuse.
 This is through awareness programs and support groups for students and family members.
 Some schools have arranged to house students in recovery.
 This is giving them common ground and the opportunity to socialize without risking their sobriety.
 In addition, some universities are providing drug-prevention courses for incoming students.
 Also, they are providing overdose prevention training to resident assistants, campus police, and other on-campus staff.

 Prescription medications like attention deficit hyperactivity disorder medication and painkillers are widely available and have become a growing problem.
 Because these drugs have become commonplace in our society, the dangers have been easy to overlook, and physicians are being advised to lower the number of addictive medications that they prescribe.
 In addition, family members should get rid of unused prescriptions that could be potential sources for addiction.
 To read more about how to practice safety around prescription drugs, see the source article at the New York Times website.

-One of the most important takeaways from this article is that college drug abuse shouldn’t be treated as moral failures.
+College drug abuse shouldn’t be treated as a moral failure.
 Instead, it should be treated as a mental illness.
 For more information about how Hayver can help with substance abuse recovery, including our family and friends Circle of Support, check out our website at www.hayver.com or contact us at info(at)hayver.com.